College Planning Committee

-Charge of the Committee
+Responsibilities of the Committee

-- Serve as Accreditation Steering Committee when appropriate in the planning cycle.
+- Serve as Accreditation Steering Committee when appropriate in the planning cycle

 - Assess institutional goals via an annual report

-- Evaluate governance and decision making structures and processes
+- Evaluate governance and decision-making structures and processes

 Each shared governance group is asked to annually reflect on their processes through three targeted questions each spring.
 The results of the reflections are published in the annual Educational Master Plan Update and inform the college's planning processes.